allamand/cdk-samples/typescript/kubernetes-manifests/amazon-cloudwatch-container-insights/README.md

 # Amazon CloudWatch Container Insights

-The files of this directory was downloaded from the following repository:
+The files of this directory was downloaded from the following repository:eks.

 https://github.com/aws-samples/amazon-cloudwatch-container-insights/blob/master/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cwagent/